KeananG/ClassiFire/README.md

 ---
 # Data Preprocessing
+- Rough synopsis of the data preprocessing invloved for each data set
 <!--
 Notes:
 - Data Storage
 - Preprocessing Steps
 -->

-## EDA - Historical RAWS Data
+## Historical RAWS Data
-This invloved changing -9999 values to nulls, dropping rows that are beyond each stations data collecting time period, creating dataframe where eaach column is a RAWS and row inputs are days, if data doesn't exist for that date then a null is placed,
+- Changed -9999 values to nulls
+- Dropped rows that are beyond each stations data collecting time period
+- Created dataframes where each column is a RAWS and row inputs are days, if data doesn't exist for that date then a null is placed,
-- changing from the 4 digit code used with post request to the NESSID
+- Changed the 4 digit code used generating the post request to the stations NESS ID
-- fix datetimes columns
+- fixed datetimes columns
+- Removed RAWS that contained no data from 2014 to 2023
-## EDA - Fire Occurrences Data
+## Fire Occurrences Data
 - Dropping duplicates
-- remove days where end date was before the start date and other irregularities, set to only use points within the contiguous USA
+- Dropped fires where end date was before the start date and other irregularities
+- Only used fires that occured within the contiguous USA
-- fix datetimes columns
+- fixed datetimes columns
+- Filled in nulls with values from correlating features when possible
-## EDA - Final Dataset
+## Final Dataset
-- generate the mean meteorological metrics for each fire
+- Calculated the mean meteorological metrics for each fire
-- drop nulls
+- Dropped nulls
-- fix datetimes columns
+- fixed datetimes columns
+- Created dataseet with only the key features

 ![Fire Site Map](images/fire_site_map.png)
 The map illustrates the spatial relationship between the fire incidents utilized in ClassiFire and the corresponding remote access weather station (RAWS) from which meteorological attributes are obtained.
 The red lines on the map depict the fires that are among the top 1% farthest from the RAWS sites.
 The red shading serves to highlight their significant distance from the respective RAWS.